opentap/opentap/doc/Developer Guide/Plugin Development/Readme.md

  Extending **ValidatingObject** are the **ComponentSettings**, **Resource**, and **TestStep** base classes.
 These are abstract classes and hence cannot be instantiated.
 They are used as base classes for other classes.

 -	**ComponentSettings** is used for storing settings throughout the system.
 It contains properties to be set or lists of instruments, DUTs, and so on.
-ComponentSettings are visible via the various Settings menus in the GUIs.
+ComponentSettings are available via the various Settings menus in the GUIs.

 -	**Resource** is a base class for the DUT, Instrument and ResultListener classes.
 Resources are often specified in the settings for a test step.
 Referencing a 'Resource' from a test step will cause it to automatically be opened upon test plan execution.